mmore500/qspool/README.md

                         Where should copies of submitted job scripts be kept? (default: ~/slurm_job_script_cc/) --queue-capacity QUEUE_CAPACITY
-                        How many jobs can be running or waiting at once? (default: 1000) --qspool-job_title QSPOOL_JOB_TITLE
+                        How many jobs can be running or waiting at once? (default: 1000) --qspooler-job-title QSPOOLER_JOB_TITLE
-                        What title should be included in spool job name? (default: spooler)
+                        What title should be included in qspooler job names? (default: none)
 ```

 # Installation